JetBrains/Qodana/topics/dotnet.md

 <tabs group="software">
     <tab title="JetBrains IDEs" group-key="ides" id="jvm-explore-results-ides">
-      <p>You can load the latest %instance% report from Qodana Cloud to your IDE as explained below.</p>
+      <p>You can load the latest %instance% report from %cloud% to your IDE as explained below.</p>
       <procedure>
          <step>
             <p>In your IDE, navigate to <ui-path>Tools | Qodana | Log in to Qodana</ui-path>.</p>